-Launched on Earth Day, April 22, 2014, CBA’s Monofilament Recycling Program began as a class project for the Destin Area Chamber of Commerce’s 2013-2014 Destin FORWARD class.
-Each year, the Destin FORWARD group is tasked to come up with a positive impact on the Destin community.
-Understanding the economic ties Destin has to its waterways as a vacation/fishing destination, the 2013-2014 group knew establishing a Monofilament Recycling Program would benefit the health and sustainability of local waterways.
+On Earth Day 2014, CBA’s Monofilament Recycling Program began as a class project for the Destin Area Chamber of Commerce’s 2013-2014 Destin FORWARD class.
+Each year, the Destin FORWARD group designs a philanthropy project for the Destin community.
+Understanding the economic ties between Destin and its waterways as a vacation/fishing destination, the 2013-2014 group knew establishing a Monofilament Recycling Program would benefit the health and sustainability of local waterways.

-CBA’s Monofilament Recycling Program bins are located at various points along the Destin Harbor, at Bluewater Bay Marina Complex in Niceville, FL, in Veterans and Ross Marler Parks on Okaloosa Island, at Nick’s Seafood Restaurant in Freeport, FL, as well as South Walton's Cessna and Thomas Pilcher Parks.
+CBA’s Monofilament Recycling Program bins are located at various points along the Destin Harbor, at Bluewater Bay Marina Complex in Niceville, FL, Veterans and Ross Marler Park on Okaloosa Island, Nick’s Seafood Restaurant in Freeport, FL, as well as Cessna and Thomas Pilcher Parks in Walton County.